 - Upon student request, the professor provides optional exam schedules for testing.

 - The student informs the Disabilities Services Office Unit Manager and a Test Request Form is filled out.
-To submit an online request, click HERE.
+(You may also submit an online Test Accommodation Request.)
 Requests should be submitted at least 5 (five) business days prior to the intended test date (in order to provide optimal service), especially if the student requires the use of a reader.
 Readers are “on-call” and need to be contacted in a timely fashion to ensure their availability.

 - The Disabilities Services Office Unit Manager will schedule a room for the exam with the student, and make arrangements with the professor to have the exam delivered to the Disabilities Services office prior to the exam.
 If a reader is needed, the Unit Manager will schedule a reader and room for the exam.
 The student will take the exam in a monitored testing environment (with a reader, if necessary).